 I believe that Gnus has a single feature which keeps me using it, stuck around me like the world's lightest anchor.
-Gnus has a very powerful scoring system, where each message and each mailing list and each IMAP folder will develop a score which can be used as a sorting key to bubble the most relevant things to the top of my attention.
+Gnus has a very powerful "scoring" system, a message sorting algorithm where each message and each mailing list and each IMAP folder will develop over time a score which can be used as a sorting key to bubble the most relevant things to the top of my attention.

-This scoring system can be programmed with explicit commands: "When you see a message from my mom, make sure that sorts to the top".
-"Never show me emails from this person who sends me angry emails any time I publish a document."
-"When my CPA or healthcare provider email me, I need to see those mails."
+This scoring system can be programmed with explicit commands: "When you see a message from my mom, make sure that sorts to the top (+10000 points)".
+"Never show me emails from this person who sends me angry emails any time I publish a document. (-5000 points)" "When my CPA or healthcare provider email me, I need to see those mails. (+1000 points)"

 These score files can be combined in to a system which learns from use over time but can also be overridden by the user when the system fails to intuit properly, and this is not a kludge like when GMail fails to mark a message as important, going in and cleaning up behind it and hoping it doesn't happen next time.
 If I have a need to see a class of messages, I have a firm guarantee that they will be near the top of my inbox.

 Anything that scores below a certain threshold is semi-visible: The messages appear at in the list of messages, most likely sorted to the bottom, and they can be selected if the sender or the subject interest me, but by default they're marked as read, swept out of the inbox.

 With this simple workflow, with this one bit of information and a terribly inefficient "Artificial Stupidity", I am confident in my ability to triage both mail and news sources.
 This provides a highly personalized news reading expierence with minimal overhead and the more I use it the smarter it becomes.